Yuchen20/SeLoRA/README.md

-# SeLoRA
+# SeLoRA Repository
-repository for SeLoRA code presentation

-the code contain the entire training procedure, modification of variable
+This repository serves as a presentation of the SeLoRA codebase.

+The code encompasses the entire training procedure.
+Variable listed below needs to be modified for your sepecified dataset.

+### Key Variables:

+- **Main_Path**: The path to the folder containing the dataset.

-Main_Path : path where the dataset folder is at Data_storage : datasets path under the main path save_result_path : path to save the result
+- **Data_storage**: The path to the datasets under the main path.

+- **save_result_path**: The path for saving the results.

-folder_name: the folder that the result of current experiment will be saved at.
+- **folder_name**: The folder where the results of the current experiment will be stored.

-The Datasets section also need modification for the sepecific datasets.
-reports: pd.Dataframe that have two column,
+### Dataset Configuration:

+Make sure to modify the Datasets section for specific dataset configurations.

+### Reports:

+The 'reports' section consists of a `pd.Dataframe` with two columns:

-  filename: the file name of each image
+- **filename**: The file name of each image.

-  findings: the prompt corresponding to the image
+- **findings**: The prompt corresponding to the image.